Shopping Cart

 "The outside shower has been shut down and the path to the gazebo/meditation area on the river has been blocked off.
 Why?
 The whole place reeks of neglect/laziness in what was once an amazing place..."

-But it did seem wrong to take away showers, even if originally installed for sweat lodge participants, as campers who also came to use them could then only shower in the bathhouse during limited open hours (even then only if coming before check-out time or having to pay extra); brave a (hopefully soapless) dunk in a cold creek; or stay grungy -- even if its coin-metered operation, something like 50 cents per 30 seconds, itself seemed pretty outrageous.
+But it did seem wrong to take away the showers, originally installed for sweat lodge participants, as campers who also came to use them could then only shower in the bathhouse during limited open hours (even then only if coming before check-out time or having to pay extra); brave a (hopefully soapless) dunk in a cold creek; or stay grungy -- even if its coin-metered operation, something like 50 cents per 30 seconds, itself seemed pretty outrageous.

 "Apparently, change of ownership can be a killer for sacred places - but is there even such a thing as 'ownership' in that regard?
 Shouldn't it be a stewardship? ...

 "I used to stop by Stewart every time I would go to my property in Siskiyou county, for some years at least seven or more... the area is magnificent, water is as powerful as the nature there, and sauna is (still) one of the best around.
 I feel that I'm more local to that place than its current owners.
 Unfortunately, things have changed dramatically a couple years ago, apparently with arrival of new owners.
-Prices basically doubled during that period - and yes, of course I understand the need for improvements and can see some
+Prices basically doubled during that period - and yes, of course I understand the need for improvements and can see some work done -- not that I like much of it, like bath 'improvements'...but why does it have to come at the expense of basic services and normal human treatment (see more below)?

 "Clothing is no more optional in sauna, on the deck and in the creek, and I feel that this really detracts from previous powerful cleansing experience that I had there...